 San Marcos La Laguna is one of the most popular towns around Lake Atitlán for travelers seeking healing and a like-minded community.
 As you meander the streets in this town, you’ll cross paths with plenty of healers, yogis, hippies, and generally, those who identify with the New Age movement.

-In any case, this town is great for swimming in Lake Atitlán, particularly thanks to the natural reserve beside the town which features a near 10 m (30 ft) jump off a wooden platform.
+In any case, this town is great for swimming in Lake Atitlán, particularly thanks to the natural reserve beside the town, which features a nearly 10 m (30 ft) jump off a wooden platform.
 Would you jump?

-The price to enter the Cerro Tzankujil Natural Reserve is only Q15 ($2), so it’s not like this adventurous activity will break the bank!
+The price to enter the Cerro Tzankujil Nature Reserve is only Q15 ($2), so this adventurous activity isn’t likely to break the bank!

 16. Hike Between Villages via the Lower Mayan Trail